photocyte/NCBI_SRA_subscribe_bot/README.md

 `python3 NCBI_SRA_subscribe_bot.py -h` to see the help documentation

-Scheduling to run regularly isn't handled by this script.
+The scheduling to run regularly isn't handled by this script.
 The idea is you'd use a scheduler for your own OS to regularly run the script without your supervision.
 E.g. cron to run the script every 2 weeks

 ## FAQ
  * Q: I have to put my password into the command line to enable automatically emailing of results, is my email password exposed?